Tree climb in Pemberton

 Best time to visit

 We recommend to visit Pemberton from October til April.
 These are the dry warm months.
 Starting May you will experience more rain and clouds making the view less speculator.
-Click here for more average weather in Pemberton.
+Click here for more climate information in Pemberton.

 Where to stay